newexo/icosahedron/prompts/ability_score_roller/discussion.md

 1. First delete extra code from copy and paste and fix the imports so that tests run.
 After this, one test runs, but does not pass.
+2. Generalize test of ranges for ability score rollers.
+The classic ability score roller gives absurd result of rolling 48 for one of the ability score.